- The Oxford Handbooks of International Relations

 - Global Health and Security: Reassessing the Links

 - Regional Security Complexes and Organizations

 - International Criminal Accountability and Transnational Advocacy Networks (TAns)

 Abstract and Keywords

-Michael C. Horowitz is Associate Professor of Political Science at the University of Pennsylvania.
+Matteo Legrenzi is Associate Professor of International Relations at Ca’ Foscari University of Venice.

 Access to the complete content on Oxford Handbooks Online requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.